fulcrumproject/agent-kube/Readme.md

 # Kubernetes Fulcrum Agent

-A Kubernetes clusters lifecycle management agent for the Fulcrum Core platform
+A Kubernetes clusters lifecycle management agent for the Fulcrum Core platform.

 ## Overview

-TBD
+This agent manages the complete lifecycle of Kubernetes clusters provisioned on Proxmox virtual machines using Kamaji for tenant control planes.
+The agent communicates with the Fulcrum Core API to receive jobs, manages VM infrastructure via Proxmox, and configures Kubernetes tenant clusters using Kamaji.

 ## Installation